 Students learn about Jerusalem's ancient and modern landmarks and holy places by translating and following clues.
 Along the way, word games and short exercises tutor students in simple written Hebrew and the basics of Hebrew grammar: pronouns and prepositions, verb roots, and the present tense.
 A Jerusalem Mystery is an easy-to-use, fun-filled workbook that will fascinate even the most inattentive students.
 It includes a special vocabulary card and a map of Jerusalem.

-Art of Torah Cantillation, The - A Step-by-Step Guide to Chanting Torah
+Art of Torah Cantillation, Vol. 1: A Step-by-Step Guide to Chanting Torah

 You can chant Torah!

 This unique, step-by-step book and compact disc package will lead the novice through each step of learning how to chant Torah.
 Divided into 13 lessons and additional useful appendices and bibliography, the book allows the reader to "self-teach" the important principles of Torah cantillation.
 The only pre-requisite for this course of learning is a basic ability to read Hebrew and a willingness to learn!
 It is a perfect selection for B'nai Mitzvah students, beginning learners, and for adult education courses.